 Current and Planned Activities

-The network is organizing The Arctic Indigenous Skills competition every year from 2019 different areas beginning with Taimyr area.
+The network is organizing The Arctic Indigenous Skills competition every year from 2019 in different areas beginning with Taimyr area.
 Taimyr College is inviting educational institutes to Dudinka.
 In general, workshops and events will be organized in connection to Arctic skills competitions.
 The participants will be able not only to compete with each other, but to meet other indigenous youth as a cross-border activity, where they can share their unique experiences, learn from each other and strengthen their indigenous identity.
 The areas of the competition are reindeer herding, traditional handicraft, nursing, food and restaurant skills and languages in their use in practical daily situations.